InvariantTech/built-ins/README.md

-# Invariant common network and service definitions
+# Common network and service definitions

 ## Purpose of this repository
 This repository is made available for user reference.
 Aerleon users are welcome to import these files for their own use.